cBLUE-dev-team/cBLUE.github.io/README.rst

 Documentation
 =============

-Access cBLUE documentation (under construction) by opening docs/index.html (from your local repo) in a web browser.
+Access cBLUE documentation by opening docs/index.html (from your local repo) in a web browser.

 .. rubric:: Footnotes